-The Goddess of Chocolate/Cocoa had humble but honorable origins as a Mayan Goddess.
-Named Ixcacao, she was an ancient fertility goddess, an earth goddess in a matriarchal society where gathering crops and seeing to it that everyone was fed was a woman’s work.
+The Goddess of Chocolate had humble but honorable origins as a Mayan Goddess.
+Named IxCacao, she was an ancient fertility goddess, an earth goddess in a matriarchal society where gathering crops and seeing to it that everyone was fed was a woman’s work.

 Banishing hunger and providing for the safety and security of the people was her divine responsibility.